karibou-ch/karibou-ml-navigation/README.md

 ```

 ## Expected results
-* From an initial set of possible models and hypotheses, which is the most appropriate model to fit our data
+* From an initial set of possible models and hypothesis, what is the most appropriate model to fit our data
 * Based on our data, generate a subset of training data, postive prediction and negative prediction
 * Implement a learing process that could be embeded in the karibou.ch project.
 For exemple, user place an order and the machine will learn what is relvant or not based on the prediction for the user.
-* Create a a simple prototype that display a prediction product list for a user.
+* Create a a simple prototype that displays a prediction product list for a user.
 * Based on training data, it will be awesome to get clusters of customers (based on the distance between each)

 # Advice for Students